Implementation and Evaluation of SiPM-Based Photon Counting Receiver for IoT Applications

-This is because the bit time required for a 1 Mbps data rate is much longer than the pulse width of SiPM.
-As a result, the observed non-linearity is caused by the effects of overlapping output pulses, instead of the conventional cause of Intersymbol Interference (ISI) \cite{Salvatore}.
+This is because the bit time required for a 1~Mbps data rate is much longer than the pulse width of SiPM.
+As a result, the observed non-linearity is caused by the effects of overlapping output pulses instead of the conventional cause of intersymbol interference (ISI) \cite{Salvatore}.

 In the presence of non-linear output, the results show a relatively constant detected photon count, which is due to the coupling of the SiPM output pulse to the analog signal chain.
-The inset in Fig.~\ref{fig: offline result}\subref{fig: dynamic range} shows the waveform difference between AC and DC coupled SiPM output captured from the oscilloscope.
-Regarding DC coupling, the voltage thresholding method was not sustained due to the increasing offset of the pulse waveform when the detected photon counts are higher, resulting in a slight increase in detected photon count.
-In contrast, the output of AC coupling oscillates around 0~V, hence a constant detected photon count.
-Since the amplifiers in the signal chain are AC coupled, a constant detected photon count event is expected.
+The inset in Fig.~\ref{fig: offline result}\subref{fig: dynamic range} shows the waveform difference between alternating coupling (AC) and direct coupling (DC) SiPM output captured from the oscilloscope.
+Regarding DC, the voltage thresholding method was not sustained due to the increasing offset of the pulse waveform when the detected photon counts are higher, resulting in a slight increase in detected photon count.
+In contrast, the output of AC oscillates around 0~V, hence a constant detected photon count.
+Since the amplifiers in the signal chain are AC, a constant detected photon count event is expected.